Joachim Hayward Stocqueler: Biography

 Despite his varied occupations, during his years in London Stocqueler was frequently in financial difficulties.
 He used family money (including all the assets of a wealthy maiden aunt) and faced bankruptcy on several occasions, even once using sequestration under Scottish law to evade further imprisonment in London.
 Then sensationally, in 1859 he ran away during a court hearing in Maidstone, Kent and escaped, under the pseudonym of Siddons, to New York.

 In North America he continued to write and lecture; a post at Columbia College in New York was interrupted by the onset of the Civil War but Siddons (as he was now known) offered some military instruction to Unionist recruits.
 He then lectured in Canada and New England, before going back to England to recruit artisans who would emigrate and take up manufacturing work in the States.

 Life was not easy in London, or briefly in Ireland, and in 1875 Stocqueler returned again to the United States, settling in Washington DC where found clerical work as a civil servant and gained some reputation as a Shakespearean scholar.
-He died on 14 March 1886, not 1885 in Bath, England, as is sometimes stated.
+Stocqueler, known at the time as Professor J H Siddons, died at home at 2006 13th Street NW, Washington, DC on 14 March 1886, not 1885 in Bath, England, as is sometimes stated.

 At intervals from 1860 to his death, Stocqueler used the surname Siddons, mainly in the United States of America and, at times in Britain, claiming that he was the illegitimate son of George Siddons, son of Sarah Siddons the actress.
 Although apparently believed by some of his family, this claim was vehemently disputed by Sarah Siddons’s true great-grand-daughter, the actress Mary Frances Scott-Siddons.